ClaraCrazy/Cage-Cam-Login/README.md

-# 🐾 Cage‑Cam‑Login
+# 🐾 Simple-NGINX‑Login

 ![image](https://github.com/user-attachments/assets/58cf67e3-aae1-45c8-a4d3-c7c9f6cba84d)

-A cozy and secure login page for my cage-cam.
+A cozy and secure login page to be used with nginx, in this case for my cage-cam.

 ---